gonced8/nemo-backend/README.md

 # dori-backend
-Backend for the Dori application developed for the Sword AI Challend '23.
+Backend for the Dori application developed for the Sword AI Challenge '23.